mahalex/MatFileHandler/README.md

     end
 end
 ```
-We omit any methods (and constructos) such a class might have, because they are
+We omit any methods (and constructors) such a class might have, because they are
 not stored when you save an object of a class into a `.mat` file.

 Imagine that you have a `1x2 Point` object array `p` (an array of two points)